purplos/appear-ios-sdk/README.md

 # Appear iOS SDK

 Appear is an app development platform with tools to help you build apps with dynamic Augmented Reality content.
-More information about Appear can be found at [https://ar.purpl.dev](https://ar.purpl.dev)
+More information about Appear can be found at [https://appear.media](https://appear.media)

 ## Install the SDK

-Go to the [Appear Console](https://ar.purpl.dev) and create a project.

 ### Prerequisites